-Yet, that is just the background to the contractual alignment and is not as significant as it may look on the normal course of business.
-This is, that the existence of a contractual clause with major implications is perceived by the parties as one that will be operated responsibly.
-A rating trigger that is incorporated into a contractual relation, will not be set-off just because it is possible to set it off.
-This all sums-up to one remark: All parties; issuers, investors, regulators, etc., rely on the rationality assumption concerning the contractual parties to a Rating Trigger.
-The assumption that the parties are rational and have a business understanding inevitably leads to the conclusion that rating triggers are not necessarily as dangerous as it might seem.
-Even if the investor has the option to activate the trigger, he would do so only if it is beneficial for him.
-It follows that the mere existence of a rating trigger does not suggest its activation in every circumstance that allows it.
-Both the investor and the issuer have a common interest to find other solutions for securing investors' interests rather than setting-off such triggers.
-That means that Rating Triggers will be set-off only if there is no other solution that would secure the investor's interests properly.
-Meaning, only when the inactivation of the trigger would lead to worse results than its activation.
+However, these aspects of rating triggers are actually the background of the contractual alignment and may not play such a significant role in the normal course of business, where the parties perceive that this contractual clause with major implications will be applied responsibly.
+A rating trigger incorporated into a contractual relationship will not necessarily be activated simply because it is possible to do so, as all the parties —issuers, investors, regulators, etc. — rely on the rationality assumption; that is, the assumption that the parties are rational and have a business understanding.
+This leads to the conclusion that rating triggers are not necessarily as dangerous as they may first appear.
+An investor protected by a rating trigger will activate it only if doing so will be beneficial to the investor.
+Thus, the mere existence of a rating trigger does not result in its activation in every circumstance that allows it.
+Both the investor and the issuer have a common interest in finding other solutions for securing investors’ interests other than activating these triggers.
+Consequently, rating triggers will be activated only if there is no other solution for adequately securing the investor’s interests, or, alternatively, only when not activating the trigger would lead to worse results than activating it would.

-The conclusion from the aforesaid is that the use of rating triggers is mostly efficient and therefore the default rule concerning them should be to allow their incorporation and enforcement if needed.
+Therefore, given that the use of rating triggers is largely efficient, their incorporation into contracts and enforcement should, as a rule, be permitted.
 Failure to enforce such mechanisms will inevitably lead to high transaction costs.

-The problems with Rating Triggers in Abnormal Market Conditions
+The Problems with Rating Triggers in Abnormal Market Conditions

-Market conditions under crisis are suboptimal.
-As I will show, such abnormal conditions create high instability that contributes to a hidden market failure concerning credit rating agencies and the ratings they produce.
-The combination between such market failure and the instability of the markets raises the odds of inefficient activation of rating triggers.
-Such inefficient activation is both contrary to the activation that was foreseen by the parties ex-ante, and thus cast a threat to the resilience of issuers, unsecured creditors, and the market as a whole.
+Market conditions under crisis situations are inevitably suboptimal.
+The resulting abnormal conditions create high instability that contributes to a hidden market failure concerning credit rating agencies and their ratings.
+The combination of such market failure and the instability of the markets in these situations increases the likelihood of inefficient activations of rating triggers, which are contrary to the ex ante expectations of the parties.
+This situation threatens the resilience of issuers, unsecured creditors, and the market as a whole.

-Abnormal Market Conditions During Market-Crisis
+Abnormal Market Conditions During Market Crises

-Discussion concerning the abnormal conditions in the market during crisis times is especially relevant nowadays, as world markets are dealing with one of the major crises that ever stroke them, the Coronavirus Pandemic.
-The outbreak of the Coronavirus pandemic hit hard on financial markets' activity worldwide.
-The quarantines imposed in order to diminish infection rates have forced businesses to shut down, leading to a slowdown in business activity and imposing fatal damages to the global economy.
-Millions lost their jobs, many others were forced to close their businesses for an unknown period, which inevitably led to bankruptcies.
-Nations worldwide were required to formulate support and assistance programs for the private and business sectors.
-The implication of the crisis had influenced all, even strong and stable market players, which no one foresaw their deterioration in normal market conditions, powerful market-players alongside small businesses with local activity, inter alia, energy and airline companies.
-Such outcomes have unpreventably led to major downgrades by Credit Rating Agencies in a variety of areas.
+Discussing abnormal conditions in the market during times of crisis is especially relevant today, with world markets reeling from one of the most serious crises they have ever faced, the coronavirus pandemic.
+Financial markets’ activity throughout the globe has been hard hit by the pandemic.
+The quarantines imposed in order to reduce infection rates have forced businesses to shut down, leading to a slowdown in business activity and causing irreversible damage to the global economy at times.
+Millions have lost their jobs, many others have been forced to close their businesses for an indeterminate period, which inevitably led to bankruptcies for many of them.
+Throughout the world, governments were required to formulate support and assistance programs for the private and business sectors.
+The crisis affected not only small businesses, but also even strong and powerful market players, such as energy and airline companies, which had not foreseen the deterioration in normal market conditions.
+Not surprisingly, in the wake of the pandemic, credit rating agencies issued a number of major downgrades in a variety of market sectors.